suse-projects/source/README.md

 This is the source repo for the [SUSE Projects](https://suse-projects.github.io) page.

-This page is a compilation of open source software that SUSE has created.
+This page is a compilation of open source software that SUSE contributes to.

 ## Contributing